 Lili Darvas was an internationally acclaimed actress, known on the stage and screen in Europe and the United States.
 Born in Budapest in 1902, as an actress Darvas combined the fetching qualities of an ingenue with the depth and mature allure of an experienced woman of the world, which led to her rise to fame in New York, Germany, and Hungary.

 The story of the five daughters of Zelophehad provides legitimation of a limited right of Israelite women to inherit land.
-It also places specific marriage restrictions upon any women who inherit under this right.
 The story celebrates women’s boldness and at the same time offers comfort for men who have the misfortune (from the Bible’s androcentric point of view) to have no sons.

 A deeply religious feminist, Annette Daum dedicated her life to two causes: interfaith dialogue and feminism.
 Among other leadership positions, she coordinated interreligious affairs at the Union of American Hebrew congregations, edited the journal Interreligious Currents, and organized various task forces focused on gender equality and Jewish-Christian feminist dialogue.